La Peste Negra: History

 In early 2010 El Felino began a storyline feud with La Sombra.
 The feud began on February 2, 2010 with a singles match between El Felino and La Sombra, after each wrestler won a fall a Puma King, El Felino's son, showed up wearing an El Felino outfit and mask, distracting both the referee and La Sombra long enough for El Felino to land a low blow on La Sombra to win the match.
-The two met in a Lighting match (a one fall, 10 minute time limit match) on the February 19 CMLL Super Viernes show.
+The two met in a Lightning match (a one fall, 10 minute time limit match) on the February 19 CMLL Super Viernes show.
 Once again Puma King tried to help his father, but this time the referee disqualified El Felino for the transgression.
 After the main event of the February 20's show between Místico, La Máscara and Negro Casas against Volador Jr., Último Guerrero and Héctor Garza Místico challengede Volador,Jr. to a Lucha de Apuesta, or bet match, between the two with their masks on the line.
 During the main event La Sombra came to Volador Jr's aid while El Felino helped Místico.
 In the aftermath of the February 20 Super Viernes it was announced that Volador Jr. and La Sombra would team up and face El Felino and Místico at Homenaje a Dos Leyendas, in a Relevos Suicida match where the first two wrestlers pinned would have to wrestle each other for their masks.
 At Homenaje a Dos Leyendas El Felino was the first man pinned, followed by La Sombra.
 After a quick match between the two La Sombra pinned El Felino and forced him to unmask, per lucha libre traditions.
 Following his mask loss El Felino enjoyed a bit of a resurgence with the fans, cheering him on as he began targeting Místico.
 The two even wrestled in a singles match which El Felino won, but the storyline was dropped after that.